Mert356/ShareNote/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ---

-## Contact

-For questions or feedback, reach out to Mert Çelik.